 "Flood Insurance Rate Map" or "FIRM" means an official map of a community on which the Federal Emergency Management Agency (FEMA) has delineated the appropriate areas of flood hazards.
 The 1% chance of probable inundation, also known as the 100-year flood plain, is depicted on these maps.
 The "100-year flood plain" (or 1% chance of probable inundation) as shown on the FIRM is the estimated geographical area that would be flooded by a rain storm of such intensity to statistically have a one percent chance of occurring in any given year.
 Generally speaking, homes must be built above the 100-year flood plain in order to meet local regulatory requirements and to be eligible for federal flood insurance.
-An engineering or regulatory determination that an area is above the 100-year flood plain is not an assurance that homes built in such area will not be flooded, and a number of neighborhoods in the greater Houston area that are above the 100-year flood plain have flooded multiple times in the last several years.
+An engineering or regulatory determination that an area is above the 100-year flood plain is not an assurance that homes built in such area will not be flooded multiple times in the last several years.
 According to the Engineer, none of the developable acreage within the District is located within the 100-year flood plain.
 Additionally, the District's storm water drainage system has been designed and constructed in accordance with current applicable regulatory standards for a development of this size and location.
 See "RISK FACTORS - Factors Affecting Taxable Values and Tax Payments."